lakshaykarnwal/COSC310_IndividualProject/API_implementation.md

 1. Authentication of Google Credentials
 2. Methods to convert from one language to the other
-3. Adding the translated responsed to the GUI s
+3. Adding the translated responsed to the GUI

 Firstly, the translator.py script uses the translate_v2 module from google.cloud.
 Then I use the Service Account credentials JSON file obtained while creating a new Service Account Key to set up the Google Cloud environment variable and hence authenticate my project details.

 The script uses two methods to translate the conversation -